 Indianapolis is bursting with family-friendly activities and attractions that draw visitors from all over the world.
-During our recent visit, we stumbled upon a truly hidden gem that I debated on sharing or keeping all to myself.
+During our recent visit, we stumbled upon a hidden gem that I debated on sharing or keeping all to myself.
 The Rhythm Discovery Center is a unique and exceptionally kid-friendly museum located in the heart of Indianapolis.
 Founded in 2009, it is the world’s first drum and percussion museum that offers guests opportunities to explore the world of percussion through hands-on experience.
+I would like to thank the Rhythm Discovery Museum providing us with complimentary admission so we could write this post.
+As always opinions are my own.

 Curiosity is rewarded as visitors young and old delight in discovering their own rhythm by exploring a multitude of percussion instruments.
 The interactive exhibits spark the imagination and bring out the inner musician in us all.
 This is one attraction in Indianapolis that you don’t want to miss.